Where to Stay in the Algarve (2026): Best Areas by Travel Style

 Best for Golf

-- Vilamoura (Old Course, Victoria, Millennium, Pinhal, Laguna), Quinta do Lago & Vale do Lobo, Penina
+- Top bases: Vilamoura (Old Course, Victoria, Millennium, Pinhal, Laguna), Quinta do Lago & Vale do Lobo, Penina

 - Tips: Pre-book tee times (spring/autumn busiest), consider shuttle-friendly resorts, mix with spa days and marina dinners.